Alpha Omega M.D. – Episode #213

 … “It would be a good idea to confine everyone to their deck, to keep mixing to a minimum,” Harv suggests…

-The subject turns from boats sinking, to young men dying.
+As Harv and the ship commander chat, the subject turns from boats sinking, to young men dying.

 “What do you think about some medical experts’ assertion that troop and transport ships are to blame for the outbreak of Spanish influenza?”